Nodal quintic del Pezzo threefolds and their derived categories: Introduction

+The reason we care about Kawamata type SODs for a singular scheme $X$ is because it gives a complete decomposition of the ``singular part" of $\D(X)$ in terms of finite dimensional algebras.
+More precisely, the singularity of $\D(X)$ is measured by the Orlov's triangulated categories $\DD_{\sg}(X)$ of singularities, which is defined as the Verdier quotient of $\D(X)$ by the subcategory $\DD^{\perf}(X)$ of perfect complexes.
+In this sense Kawamata type SOD would induce a SOD of $\DD_{\sg}(X)$ by triangulated categories of singularities of finite dimensional algebras.

-The reason we care about the Kawamata type SODs is because they are the best types of SODs one can get for the derived category of a singular scheme.
-If a Kawamata type SOD does exist, one can further ask whether there exists a full exceptional collection for the subcategory $\cA$ in (\ref{ksod}).
-In the main result, the answer is yes with $\cA=\langle \O_{X_m}, \O_{X_m}(1)\rangle$.
-The known examples where $\cA$ has a full exceptional collection is provided in \cite[\S 4]{kpsobstruction}.
+If a Kawamata type SOD does exist, one can further ask whether there exists a full exceptional collection for the subcategory $\cA$ in the SOD (\ref{ksod}).
+In the main result the answer is yes with $\cA=\langle \O_{X_m}, \O_{X_m}(1)\rangle$.
+The known examples where $\cA$ has a full exceptional collection is provided in \cite[\S4]{kpsk-1}.
 In dimension $1$, a chain of projective lines studied by Burban (see Proposition \ref{chainp1}) is one family of such examples.
-In dimension $2$, Karmazyn-Kuznetsov-Sinder \cite{kkssurf} prove that a projective Gorenstein toric surface has a SOD of this kind if and only if it has the trivial Brauer group.
+In dimension $2$, Karmazyn-Kuznetsov-Shinder \cite{kks-surf} proved that a projective Gorenstein toric surface has a SOD of this kind if and only if it has the trivial Brauer group.
 Moreover, their method also provides some non-toric examples: the du Val sextic del Pezzo surfaces \cite{kuzdp6} and the du Val quintic del Pezzo surfaces \cite{xiedp5}.
 In dimension $3$, Kawamata \cite{kawaodp} provides two such examples, the nodal quadric threefold and the nodal sextic del Pezzo threefold, by investigating the derived category of a threefold with an ordinary double point.
-More explicitly, he proved that for a threefold $X$ with an ordinary double point satisfying some additional properties, the right (or left) orthogonal complement to $\cA$ in $D^b(X)$ is equivalent to $D^b(R_2)$ (see Notation \ref{rn} for the definition).
-One notes that $D^b(R_2)$ is also the right orthogonal complement to the structure sheaf in the derived category of a chain of two $\P^1$'s by Burban.
+More explicitly, Kawamata proved in \cite[Theorem 6.1 and 5.1]{kawaodp} that for certain threefolds $X$ with an ordinary double point, the right (or left) orthogonal complement to $\cA$ in $\D(X)$ is equivalent to $\D(R_1)$ (see (\ref{rn}) for the definition of $R_1$).
+One notes that $\D(R_1)$ is also the right orthogonal complement to the structure sheaf in the derived category of a chain of two $\P^1$'s by Burban.
 This phenomena is expected by Kn\"{o}rrer periodicity \cite[Theorem 2.1]{orlsing}.